Fermi Liquid near a q=0 Charge Quantum Critical Point: Quasiparticle Vertex Function

 \subsection{Conventional Fermi liquid away from a QCP}

-We consider the system of itinerant fermions with dispersion $\epsilon_k$ and a static interaction $U(q)$, where $q$ is the momentum transfer between incoming and outgoing fermions with the same spin projection.
-By definition, the vertex function $\Gamma_{\alpha \beta,\gamma \delta}(K,P,Q)$ is a fully dressed, anti-symmetrized 4-fermion interaction with vanishingly small momentum and frequency transfer $Q = (q, \omega_q)$.
+We consider a 2D system of itinerant fermions with isotropic dispersion $\e_k$ and a static interaction $U(q)$, where $q$ is the momentum transfer between incoming and outgoing fermions with the same spin projection.
+By definition, the vertex function $\Gamma_{\alpha \beta,\gamma \delta}(K,P,Q)$ is a fully dressed, antisymmetrized 4-fermion interaction with vanishingly small momentum and frequency transfer $Q = (q, \omega_q)$.
 At first order in interaction, we have (see Fig. 1)